dotnet/designs/accepted/2024/net10.md

 .NET 10 will most likely fail anyway because the either don't have the .NET Framework 3.5 targeting pack -- or worse -- they do, but the code doesn't compile because it's meant for modern .NET Core, not a 25 year old .NET Framework 1.0.
-By failing it early it turns an actionable error into something that makes more sense to the user.
+By failing it early it turns an unintelligible error message into something actionable.

 The reason to issue the warning is to avoid any ambiguities moving forward.